HOPE Crew - Engaging a New Generation of Preservationists

-In partnership with The Corps Network, HOPE Crews bring together places in need with HOPE Crews at preservation projects nationwide.
+In partnership with The Corps Network, we are bringing together places in need with HOPE Crews at preservation projects nationwide.
 The Corps Network is an association of 127 youth and service corps with 27,000 members providing 13.5 million hours of service annually.

 Preservation Experts Train Crew Members

 America's Past Preserved for the Future

 HOPE Crews bolster local economies and help breathe new life into historic places in need of revitalization.
 The rehabilitation work the Crews perform at historic places ensure that key pieces of America’s past are preserved for the benefit of future generations.